 - Character Development: Proving herself to be a lot more considerate of others as the series progresses.

 - In "Too Many Pinkie Pies", she slows down mid-fall and land in the water quietly because Rainbow Dash wanted to rest and she didn't want to disturb her.

-- Cloudcuckoolander: She is loud, random and, in a word, strange.
+- Cloudcuckoolander: She is loud, unusual, and, in a word, strange.

-You know, Pinkie; these two ponies have a bit of a grudge match they're trying to settle, trying to prove who's the most athletic.
-Pinkie: Yes!
+Spike: You know, Pinkie; these two ponies have a bit of a grudge match they're trying to settle, trying to prove who's the most athletic.